w3security/cli/help/cli-commands/apps.md

 ## Description

-Snyk Apps are integrations that extend the functionality of the Snyk platform.
-They provide you with an opportunity to mould your Snyk experience to suit your specific needs.
+w3security Apps are integrations that extend the functionality of the w3security platform.
+They provide you with an opportunity to mould your w3security experience to suit your specific needs.

 [For more information see our user docs](https://docs.w3security.io/features/integrations/w3security-apps)